 8 real changes AI will make in project management

-So now that we have a realistic view of AI, what are the real and positive changes can we expect in project management in our near future?
+So now that we have a better understanding of AI, what are the real and positive changes we can expect in project management in our near future?

 Budgets, estimations, and actuals.
 The three core elements that inform decision making to keep a project in scope, budget and time.
 But keeping track of these constantly moving parts is a challenge and as the world runs faster and faster, human calculations can no longer keep up.
 The machine learning, calculation and analytical capabilities of AI are able to take predictive analysis to a new level.

-Not only will it be able to keep track of moving parts in real-time, through analysing historical data and trends, it will be able to make accurate predictive analysis and produce models of different scenarios, providing much needed data to support decision-making.
+Not only will it be able to keep track of moving parts in real-time, through analysing historical data and trends, it will be able to make accurate predictive analyses and produce models of different scenarios, providing much-needed data to support decision-making.
 Predictive analysis will allow project managers to make better plans and smarter decisions, leading to more successful projects.

 One of the key ways AI will impact resource management is through adaptive workload management.
-Where currently workload limits are pre-determined and allocated by users, AI will allow for real-time monitoring and analysis of workloads and runtimes.
+Where currently workload limits are pre-determined and allocated by users, AI paired with wearable technology will allow for real-time monitoring and analysis of workloads and runtimes.
 This capability paired with access to historic data allows the AI to calculate potential resource adjustments that can be made to optimise resources.

 Though many PPM software are currently able to handle a certain degree of resource management automation, they often still require manual evaluation and adjustments to make full use of the available data.
 With AI, this can be simplified by directly notifying project managers of the changes and linking resources directly to places they can be best utilized.
 This entire process may someday even be fully automated, significantly reducing wastages and fully optimizing portfolios.